 Yup!
 Just use your favorite gluten-free pasta.

 I don't recommend it, as your pasta will probably come out dry.
 At most, I'd cut back by a tablespoon or two.
 If you're absolutely opposed to oil, best go with a sauced pasta.
-I have lots of them (and most can easily be made oil-free).
+I have lots of vegan pasta recipes (and many can easily be made oil-free).

 More Easy Pasta Recipes